w3f/Grants-Program/applications/deeper_network.md

 Yang worked at Bytedance, Alibaba, Windriver, and has working experience in cloud infrastructure, operating system and embedded system.

 **Fei Yang**
 Fei has been active in blockchain space since early 2017.
-He has worked as software engineer in blockchain startups, crypto exchanges and other grants.
-He has led team to  win a couple of blockchain hackathons.
+He has worked as software engineer in blockchain startups, crypto exchanges and other blockchain project grants.
+He has led teams organised on the Internet to  win a couple of blockchain hackathons.

 ### Team Code Repos